Pogromca-SCP/PluginCommands/README.md

 ## Installation
 Simply put plugin `.dll` file inside your server's plugins folder.

-## Additional build dependencies
-The following SCP:SL assemblies must be referenced when building the project:
-- `Assembly-CSharp.dll`
-- `CommandSystem.Core.dll`

 ## Commands
 Commands from this plugin can be accessed from remote admin or server console.
 | Command                              | Usage                              | Aliases           | Description                                | Required permissions  |